redhat-developer-demos/kubernetes-lab/README.md

 # Kubernetes Lab
-This repository contains all resources of the Kubernetes lab.
+This repository contains all resources of the Kubernetes lab, which is based on [Google’s Kubernetes lab](http://bit.ly/k8s-lab) provided by [Ray Tsang](https://twitter.com/saturnism).

    - [Documentation](docs/)
    - [Frontend source code](frontend/)